SzymonKubica/micro-bpf/README.md

 the emitted native code.
 After a given program is JIT-compiled, its bytecode is stored in an additional JIT program storage (see Figure 1).
 Upon receiving a request to rerun the program, the compilation process can be skipped.
-Here we note that when using the JIT compiler additional mem- ory is required as the eBPF bytecode needs to be translated into the native instructions and written into a new memory buffer.
+Here we note that when using the JIT compiler additional memory is required as the eBPF bytecode needs to be translated into the native instructions and written into a new memory buffer.
 However, after this is done, the original eBPF program can be discarded allowing to save memory